Brooke Candy: 2011–2013: Underground beginnings

-Candy lived out of her car for a period, working as a stripper at the Seventh Veil adult club in Hollywood.
-While working as an intern for Rachel Zoe, Candy contacted Larry Flynt, seeking work as a photographer for Hustler.
-Flynt eventually employed her as a mannequin stylist for Hustler store fronts.
-Candy described the job as "dress[ing] the mannequins slutty."

-During this time, Candy was approached by a producer at a party, who was drawn to her outlandish fashion style and invited her to the studio to create a song together.
-Candy and close friend Jesse Saint John worked with the producer, Khris Lorenz, on Candy's debut single "Das Me", which eventually received an official release on October 16, 2012.
+While working as a mannequin stylist for Hustler store fronts, Candy was approached at a party by producer Khris Lorenz, who was drawn to her outlandish fashion style and invited her to the studio to create a song together.
+Already having had amateur experience with publishing song concepts and covers of popular rap songs on her Tumblr blog, Candy and close friend Jesse Saint John worked with Lorenz on Candy's debut single "Das Me", which eventually received an official release on October 16, 2012.

-In August 2012, Candy co-starred in the music video for Grimes' single "Genesis".
+In August 2012, Candy co-starred in the music video for "Genesis" by Canadian musician Grimes.
+The two met at a party after Candy's fashion caught Grimes' attention.
 During 2012 and 2013, Candy independently released her first three music videos for her songs; "Das Me", "Everybody Does", and "I Wanna Fuck Right Now" on YouTube.
-The videos had amassed more than a million views each by early 2013.
+The videos had each amassed more than a million views by early 2013.
 Candy's first major label recording took place when she appeared on the track "Cloud Aura" on Charli XCX's debut album True Romance.
-Candy was introduced to Charli by Azealia Banks when Candy hosted Banks' Mermaid Ball in Los Angeles.
-Candy recorded several club-rap songs during her early years in the music industry, eight of which accumulated on her debut mixtape The Mixtape, released on June 25, 2013 by Brooke Candy herself.
+The two were introduced by Azealia Banks when Candy hosted Banks' Mermaid Ball in Los Angeles.
+Candy recorded several club-rap songs during her early years in the music industry, eight of which accumulated on her debut mixtape,The Mixtape, self-released on June 25, 2013.